sh4ka/ShahinSorkh.github.io/_posts/2019-07-20-how-is-it-like-to-be-a-dev-in-iran.md

 you say UN.

 People are dying due to absence of medicines.
 People are starving.
-The economy system is falling apart and the politicians and their children are all abroad!
+The economic system is falling apart and the politicians and their children are all abroad!
 None of them have any sense about what is going on the streets.

 **What happens to us, IT men?** *Sanctions!*